zalando/riptide/MIGRATION.md

 **Failsafe version was upgrade from 2.4.3 to 3.3.0**

 There are many breaking changes between Failsafe version 2.4.3 and version 3.3.0, see [Failsafe CHANGELOG](https://github.com/failsafe-lib/failsafe/blob/master/CHANGELOG.md#330) for all details.
-Here are some of the breaking changes that `riptide-failsafe` users need to pay special attention to:
+Here are some of the breaking changes that can affect `riptide-failsafe` users:

 - The maven group id for Failsafe has changed to `dev.failsafe`
 - All files have been moved to the `dev.failsafe` package
+- `Scheduler`, `DefaultScheduledFuture` and `PolicyExecutor` were moved to the spi package
 - All policies now use a builder API instead of constructors
-- `DelayFunction` has been removed, `ContextualSupplier` should be used instead since it provides access to the same information.
+- `DelayFunction` interface has been removed, `ContextualSupplier` should be used instead since it provides access to the same information
+- `CircuitBreakerBuilder` `onOpen`, `onClose`, and `onHalfOpen` methods now accept a `EventListener<CircuitBreakerStateChangedEvent>` argument

 # Riptide 3.0 Migration Guide